Basic Brackets of a 2D Model for the Hodge Theory without its Canonical Conjugate Momenta: Conserved charges in terms of the creation and annihilation operators: normal ordered expressions

 where the normal ordering has been taken into account so that all the creation operators are kept towards the left.
 This ordering renders the above charges physically sensible.
-In the above, we have {\it also} taken into account the expression for the Dirac $\delta$-function as: $\delta (k - k') = (1/2 \pi) \int dx \; e^{\pm (k - k') \cdot x}$ in the explicit computations of charges [in equation (16)].
-Thus, we have already exploited one of the key requirements (i.e. normal ordering) of the quantization scheme, we have proposed to follow.
+In the above, we have taken into account the expression for the Dirac $\delta$-function as: $\delta (k - k') = (1/2 \pi) \int dx \; e^{\pm (k - k') \cdot x}$ in the explicit computations of charges in equation (9).
+Thus, we have already exploited one of the key requirements of the quantization scheme, we have proposed to follow.